The Chicago Great Western Railway, The Corn Belt Route

 especially when the new interstate highways were being constructed in

 the 1950s.
-For more reading about the history of the CGW please click here.
 For further reading about the railroad please click here.

 A manufacturer's photo of new Chicago Great Western covered wagons featuring F7A #156 and what appears to be an F3B at Electro-Motive's plant in Illinois circa 1949.